Personalized River Storybook — Make His the Hero

 Sample Story Featuring River

 Everyone knew the old lighthouse was haunted.
 Everyone except River, who thought "haunted" was just another word for "lonely."
 Armed with a flashlight and his characteristic natural, River climbed the winding stairs one foggy evening.
 At the top, he found not a ghost, but a Guardian—a being made entirely of collected moonlight who had been keeping ships safe for centuries.
 "I'm not haunted," the Guardian said softly, its voice like wind through sails.
 "I'm just forgotten.
 Lighthouses used to be appreciated.
 Now ships have GPS."
 River spent the evening listening to the Guardian's stories: of storms survived, ships guided home, and sailors who waved thanks from distant decks.
 "Would you like some company sometimes?"
 River asked.
 The Guardian's glow brightened.
 "You would do that?
 Visit an old lighthouse keeper?"
 And so began River's secret tradition—evening visits to hear stories that no book contained.
-In return, River brought drawings of the ships the Guardian had saved, reminding it that some stories are never truly forgotten, especially when told by natural children who know how to listen.
+In return, River brought drawings of the ships the Guardian had saved, reminding it that some stories are never forgotten, especially when told by natural children who know how to listen.

 Read 2 more sample stories for River ▾